ar-/gdroidclient/README.md

 * shows web-site of the app - even if it is 'only a README file on github'.
 F-Droid has recently removed many websites to punish open source developers who can't effort their own domain.
 * shows newest apps and recently updated apps separated
 * shows cards in same size for better overview
+* provides a list-view as alternative for the cards (as in older F-Droid versions) for people who don't like cards
 * ability to 'star' apps to mark them
+* ability to hide apps to remove them framm all views
 * shows categories in correct translation (if available) after changing language on the device
 * shows screenshots in correct translation
 * makes use of larger screens: show actually more apps on tablets